 From the Freezer: If your Alfredo sauce has been in deep freeze, give it a night in the fridge to thaw before you heat it up.

 Too Thick?
-No Problem: If you find your sauce a tad too thick upon reheating, introduce a splash of milk or chicken broth.
+No Problem: If you find your sauce a tad too thick upon reheating, introduce a splash of pasta water, milk, or chicken broth.
 It’ll thin out and be as pleasing as ever.